-The existence, or absence, of sunk costs and economies of scale are the two most important determinants of contestability.
+The existence, or absence, of sunk costs and economies of scale are two significant determinants of contestability.
 On the basis of these two criteria, natural monopolies are the least contestable markets.

-Asymmetric information is a key barrier to entry.
-Incumbents are likely to know much more about their industry than potential entrants, and are likely to be unwilling to share their knowledge or technology.
+Asymmetric information is a key barrier to entry, with incumbents likely to know much more about their industry than potential entrants, and are likely to be unwilling to share their knowledge or technology.

 With no barriers to entry into a market, it can be argued that the threat of entry is enough to keep incumbents ‘on their toes’.
 This means that even if there are a few firms, or a single firm, as with oligopolistic and monopolistic markets, a market with no barriers will resemble a highly competitive one.